hasanzaidi/doctors-rota-generator/README.md

 ## Rules for rota generation
 1. No doctor can work more than 47 hours per week on average.
 But they can work more than 47 hours in a single week.
-1. No doctor can work more than 7 days in a row
+1. No doctor can work more than 7 days in a row.
 1. After a night shift, a doctor must wait a minimum 13 hours before doing another shift.
 1. Over a 10 week/10 doctor period they must do:
    * 4 long days which fall on a weekday.
    * 4 nights on a weekday.
 On the initial rota the 4 nights must be consecutive but can adjust when doing swaps.
    * 3 long days on a weekend.
 On the initial rota the 3 long days must be consecutive but can adjust when doing swaps.
    * 3 nights on a weekend.
 On the initial rota the 3 nights must be consecutive but can adjust when doing swaps.
-1. Only one doctor can work on an anti-social shift (i.e. long day or Night, either weekend/weekday)
+1. Only one doctor can work on an anti-social shift (i.e. long day or Night, either weekend/weekday).

 ## Rules for swaps
+1. Swaps only apply to anti-social shifts.
-1. Cannot have more than 3-way swap (to ease complexity on doctors to remember it)
+1. Cannot have more than 3-way swap (to ease complexity on doctors to remember it).
-1. When doing a long day/night on a weekend, can split over multiple weekends (to make swaps easier)
+1. When doing a long day/night on a weekend, can split over multiple weekends (to make swaps easier).